Recent Albums by Duo Adentro, Duo Sonidos, and the Minneapolis Guitar Quartet

 Some weeks we take a peek at recent albums or sheet music releases.
 Here are three CDs I like that have come into the Classical Guitar office within the past few months.

-Some of the albums I write about online will be reviewed in the magazine, some not.
-But we want to at least mention most of them here.
 You can listen to some of these on various of streaming services, but we always encourage you to support the artists by actually buying anything you like!
 Obviously we cannot research and report every outlet or online business where these albums are sold (Amazon, for instance, has outlets in many different countries/regions, but we generally link to the U.S. version), so check your favorite places that sell CDs and downloads, as well as your favorite streaming sites!

 To see links to all of our online album listings/reviews, click here.